smart-on-fhir/smart-on-fhir.github.io/profiles/clinical-data.md

 # De-Identified Longitudinal Clinical Data Available

-Boston Children’s Hospital has licensed de-identified longitudinal clinical data for 10,000 patients from [Geisinger](https://www.geisinger.org/), a leading healthcare organization.
-Qualified third-party developers looking to test their apps on real-world data should fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on the SMART Website to request access to the data.
+As a service to the SMART community, Boston Children’s Hospital has licensed de-identified longitudinal clinical data for 10,000 patients from [Geisinger](https://www.geisinger.org/), a leading healthcare organization.
+Qualified third-party developers looking to test their apps on real-world data can fill out the [request form](https://smarthealthit.org/de-identified-sample-data/) on the SMART Website to request access to the data.

 <h3> Overview </h3>